 Currently telework can only be a right for the employee if it results from the company's work rules or from his/her employment contract.
-The COVID-19 crisis has prompted specific government measures strongly recommending teleworking, but these measures are temporary and cannot constitute a right.
+The Covid-19 crisis has prompted specific government measures strongly recommending teleworking and from 1 November 2020 until (currently) 13 December 2020 imposing teleworking, but these measures are temporary and cannot constitute a right.